Skip to content

 │ call, and tool result is logged as

-│ an `interaction` row
+│ an interaction row in the thread CSV

 ├─► updateTaskStatus() — complete / failed / waiting